microsoft/botframework/README.md

 # Microsoft Bot Framework
 The Microsoft Bot Framework is a comprehensive framework for building enterprise-grade conversational AI experiences.
-It includes a set of open source SDKs and tools that enable developers to build, test, and connect bots that interact naturally with users, wherever they are.
+It includes a set of open source SDKs, tools, and services that enable developers to build, test, and connect bots that interact naturally with users, wherever they are.
 With the Microsoft Bot Framework, it is easy can create a bot with the ability to speak, listen, understand, and learn from your users with Azure Cognitive Services.

 ![Bot Framework](./docs/media/Bot-Framework-header.jpg)